 The scholarship program is intended for students with an autism spectrum diagnosis who are pursuing undergraduate education at an accredited post-secondary institution.
 Graduate and postgraduate students are not eligible for these scholarship opportunities.

-Individuals who apply for the Lisa Higgins Hussman Scholarship may be attending one of the types of institutions that fall under the Schwallie Family Scholarship criteria, as well as any of the growing number of college experience and cooperative life skills programs.
+Individuals who apply for the Lisa Higgins Hussman Scholarship may be attending two-year universities, as well as any of the growing number of college experience and cooperative life skills programs.
 Understanding that these applicants may need assistance in some form with the application and communicating their personal stories, OAR requests that parents or guardians include a letter of support in addition to the required letter of recommendation from a non-relative.

 Students may only apply for one of the two scholarships.